easyapi-web/easyapi-web.github.io/docs/setting/ide-setting.md

 **Markdown** :

- - outputDemo: Generate a response demo for each API when exporting 'markdown' documents
+ - outputDemo: Generate a response demo for each API when exporting `markdown` documents
- - outputCharset: Select the character set to used for the 'markdown' document
+ - outputCharset: Select the character set to used for the `markdown` document

 **Cache** :